 Issues will be recorded in the Test Log and tracked by the Business Assurance Coordinator.

-A simple mechanism for diverting notifications from the existing Exchange provisioner queue to the test provisioner queue will be required.
+A simple mechanism for diverting notifications from the existing Exchange provisioner queue to the test provisioner queue will be required (see script in Appendix A:).

 Test Process